 PIN.Young Circle purchased the video installation "Was bleibt (2005)" by Franz Kaßner, "Blame it on Morandi" (2011) by Kathrin Sonntag, a small workgroup from the series „A Poem by repetition by...“ (2013) by Natalie Czech and two current works of Florian Auer, all important figures in the area of the New Media.

 Meanwhile Dietlinde Behncke grew out of the Young Circle and handed it over to Julie Schemann and Dr. Sophie-Kathrin Kirchner.
-PIN.YC celebrates its 10th anniversary in 2021 with a great PIN.YC collection and over 200 members.
+PIN.YC celebrated recently its 10th anniversary with a great PIN.YC collection and over 200 members.